 - 1. Place the power button on the slot on the palm-rest and keyboard assembly. - 2.
-Replace the screw (M2x2) that secures the power button to the palm-rest and keyboard assembly. - 3.
+Replace the two screws (M2x2) that secure the power button to the palm-rest and keyboard assembly. - 3.
 Align the screw holes on the power-button board assembly with the screw holes on the palm-rest and keyboard assembly. - 4.
+Adhere the power-button board cable to the palm-rest and keyboard assembly. - 5.
 Replace the two screws (M2x2) that secure the power-button board assembly to the palm-rest and keyboard assembly.

 - 1. Install the system board.

-- 2. Install the memory module.
+- 2. Install the memory modules.

 - 3. Install the wireless card.

 - 4. Install the solid-state drive.

 - 5. Install the rear cover.

 - 6. Install the battery.

 - 7. Install the base cover.

 - 8. Follow the procedure in After working inside your computer.